-Every week since moving to Mexico as a single woman, I am asked if I have seen a particular town or famous tourist destination; the Frida Kahlo Museum or the Mayan ruins.
+Every week since moving to Mexico by myself, I am asked if I have seen a particular town or famous tourist destination; the Frida Kahlo Museum or the Mayan ruins.
 I have to guiltily shake my head no.

 I distinctly remember its passing, that need to sight-see.
 It was ten years ago and I was walking down Strawberry Street in Richmond, Virginia, having just finished a cheeseburger at the iconic Strawberry Street Cafe.

 No longer winter and not yet spring, wet leaves still matted the streets and the dogwoods were just beginning to bud.
 Out of nowhere, to my surprise and horror, I became conscious that I had lost my interest in travel.

 When I even hinted to friends that I was not that motivated to go anywhere, their reaction was what I’d expect if I had said I had never taken a taxi.

 These days to divert them from this flaw, I pepper them with questions about their trips, about what they saw and how they chose the destination, still hoping to fire up the desire and feeling a bit panicky in its absence.
 I hear about the tours, the scenery, the views.

 I remember that my grandmother used to watch television travel shows.
 Years later she became convinced she had actually been there.
 Like in the movie Total Recall (the 1990 version with Arnold Schwarzenegger) she remembered in vivid detail places she'd never been.

 Even then I thought that was very cool.
 Maybe I could do that instead of going to all that trouble packing, spending, waiting and sweating.